Apples to apples.

 In other words, compare not only apples to apples, but baskets of costs to comparable baskets of costs.

-Back home you’re likely paying hefty annual property taxes… maybe US$10,000 per year or more depending your state of residence.
-In many countries, you won’t have to pay property taxes at all.
-In others that impose property taxes (including France, Colombia, and Belize, for example), they’re negligible.
+Back home you’re likely paying hefty annual property taxes... maybe US$10,000 per year or more depending your state of residence.
+In most countries that impose them, property taxes are negligible.
+This is true in France, Portugal, Panama, Belize, and Colombia, for example.
+I know from personal experience paying them.

 Back home you likely don’t have a maid or a gardener.
 If you do, the help is likely part-time and expensive.
 In some parts of Central America, you could have full-time help around the house for as little as US$150 a month.